 Previously, he taught at McGill, Oxford, and Harvard Universities.
 His course on personality in Harvard’s Department of Psychology was immensely popular, and he was elected as a ‘Favourite Professor’ by the graduating classes of Harvard for three consecutive years.

 Dividing his time between Canada and the UK, Brian is also a Distinguished Research Professor Emeritus at Carleton University in Ottawa and he lectures world-wide on personality, motivation and well-being.
 For an 18 minute version of some of his ideas on personality and free traits see his TEDx Oxbridge talk called “Confessions of a Passionate Introvert.”

 Highly successful corporations and professionals understand the profound effect that personality has on performance, and they use this knowledge to their advantage.
 In his presentations – which are both deeply informative and outrageously funny – Dr. Little helps his audiences learn how to make effective use of these personality differences.
 “A cross between Robin Williams and Einstein” is how one client described him.

-Brian’s unique approach to the science of personality will appear in his book, Me, Myself and Us: Lessons from the New Science of Personality and the Art of Well-being which will be published in October by PublicAffairs Books in the USA and HarperCollins in Canada and France.
+Brian’s unique approach to the science of personality will appear in his book, Me, Myself and Us: The Science of Personality and the Art of Well-being which will be published on October 14, 2014 by PublicAffairs Books in the USA and HarperCollins in Canada and France.